 Homepage of Chenglu Jin

-Chenglu Jin is a Tenure-track Researcher in the Computer Security Group at Centrum Wiskunde & Informatica (CWI Amsterdam) (the national research institute for mathematics and computer science in the Netherlands).
+I am a Tenured Researcher in the Computer Security Group at Centrum Wiskunde & Informatica (CWI Amsterdam) (the national research institute for mathematics and computer science in the Netherlands).

-Before joining CWI Amsterdam, he worked as a research assistant professor at New York University, affiliated with the Center for Urban Science and Progress and the Center for Cybersecurity.
-He obtained his Ph.D. degree at the University of Connecticut, under the supervision of Prof. Marten van Dijk.
-Prior to that, he obtained his Master of Science degree (under the supervision of Prof. Ramesh Karri) and Bachelor of Science degree from New York University and Xidian University, respectively.
+Before joining CWI Amsterdam, I worked as a research assistant professor at New York University, affiliated with the Center for Urban Science and Progress and the Center for Cybersecurity.
+I obtained my Ph.D. degree at the University of Connecticut, under the supervision of Prof. Marten van Dijk.
+Prior to that, I obtained my Master of Science degree (under the supervision of Prof. Ramesh Karri) and Bachelor of Science degree from New York University and Xidian University, respectively.

 For Ph.D. students abroad, if you are interested in working with us for 3 months in CWI Amsterdam, please check out the Ph.D. internship program at CWI.